 Celebrated January 6 or on the first Sunday after January 1 in countries where this feast is not a Holy Day of Obligation

-Solemnity; Liturgical Color: White/Gold
+Solemnity: Liturgical Color: White/Gold

 The Feast of the Epiphany has traditionally been considered more theologically important than almost any other Feast Day, including Christmas.
 The early Christians had only Scripture, not the wealth of tradition we have today, to guide them in marking the great events of the life of Christ.
 So Holy Week and Easter, the Baptism of the Lord, Pentecost, and Epiphany jumped off the pages of Scripture as great events which merited celebration.
-These few dates became fixed points in the calendar and were later surrounded over the centuries with numerous other feasts and saints’ day.
+These few dates became fixed points on the calendar and were later surrounded over the centuries with numerous other feasts and saints’ days.

 Two lessons from the visit of the Magi are worth considering.
 The first is that the wise mens’ gifts were given after Christmas.
 Many Catholic cultures preserve the ancient tradition of giving gifts on the Epiphany, not on Christmas itself.
 This tradition separates the birth of Christ from gift giving.
 When these two things—the birth of Christ and the giving of gifts—are collapsed into the same day, it causes some confusion of priorities, and the birth of Christ never wins.
 Waiting to exchange gifts until January sixth lets the Child God have the stage to Himself for a day.
 It makes people, especially children, wait, a modern day rarity in the Western world.
 Gift giving postponed until January sixth makes for a long, leisurely Christmas season and has the benefit of tradition and good theology as well.